Matthew Hay: Matthew Hay's role in Aberdeen's slum clearance

 Along with the population explosion in the cities came a housing crisis.
 Casual employment demanded that individuals should live within walking distance of the sources of their work.
 In many cases, this meant living and working in the traditional centres of the cities.
 Notwithstanding the fact that many Victorian cities were expanding far beyond their traditional boundaries through suburban development, made possible by the growth of the railways, the corresponding flight to the suburbs was very much a facet of the expanding middle classes in the 1880s.
 By contrast, the inner city areas were turned into chronically overcrowded centres of insanitary housing unable to cope with the huge influx of people.

 In attempting to solve the housing crisis the late Victorians and Edwardians were not simply engaged in a programme of improving the living conditions of those who lived in the slums, in fact the very poorest classes of slum dwellers were neither consulted nor substantially benefitted from the programmes of slum clearance and re-development.
 Programmes of slum clearance were principally concerned with the effects of the poor living conditions on the moral, physical, social and economic well-being of society.
 The late Victorians and Edwardians believed that lifestyles and living conditions were linked and they feared that the respectable poor would be contaminated by their close proximity to the residuum in the slums.
 The slums were believed to breed disease, crime, intemperance and immorality, external costs borne by wider society rather than the landlords and tenants of these properties.
 Writing about the moral evils of London's ‘rookeries’ in the 1880s, Andrew Mearns (who was widely read by the Scottish middle classes) observed:

-"Few who will read these pages have any conception of what these pestilential human rookeries are, where tens of thousands are crowded together amidst horrors which call to mind what we have heard of the middle passage of the slave ship...
+Few who will read these pages have any conception of what these pestilential human rookeries are, where tens of thousands are crowded together amidst horrors which call to mind what we have heard of the middle passage of the slave ship...
 “Marriage”, it has been said, “as an institution, is not fashionable in these districts”...
 Ask if a man and woman living together in these rookeries are married, and your simplicity will cause a smile.
 Nobody knows, nobody cares.
 Nobody expects that they are...
 Incest is common; and no form of vice and sensuality causes surprises or attracts attention...
-Entire courts are filled with thieves, prostitutes and liberated convicts."
+Entire courts are filled with thieves, prostitutes and liberated convicts.

-Mearns did much to prick middle class social conscience galvanising them into taking social action against the evils of slum life.